-Remove the liner positioner nut from the adaptor block at the wire feed end of the gun cable.
-Remove the gas nozzle, contact tip holder, gas diffuser/ contact tip from the welding torch and remove existing liner if fitted.
+Remove the liner positioning nut from the adaptor block at the wire feed end of the gun cable.
+Remove the gas nozzle, contact tip holder, gas diffuser/contact tip from the welding torch and remove existing liner if fitted.

-Carefully push the Teflon liner with brass neck liner attached, through the gun cable until the end of the liner protrudes from the swan neck.
+Carefully push the teflon liner through the gun cable until the end of the liner protrudes from the swan neck and withdraw the liner back into the swan neck.

-Adjust the contact tip holder, gas diffuser/ contact tip and gently push the liner to seat it into the back of the contact tip holder/ contact tip.
+Adjust the contact tip holder, gas diffuser/contact tip and gently push the liner to seat it into the back of the contact tip holder/contact tip.
 Replace the gas nozzle.

-At the adaptor block end of the gun cable, slide the brass nipple and "O" ring over the liner until they are located om the recess in the adaptor block and replace the liner retaining nut.
+At the adaptor block end of the gun cable, slide the brass nipple and 'O' ring over the liner until they are located in the recess in the adaptor block and replace the liner retaining nut.

-DO NOT CUT THE TEFLON LINER YET!!
+DO NOT CUT THE TEFLON LINER YET!!!!